- As low as $134/Night

 - Approximately 500 square feet

-Our humongous one-room studio apartment on Lady's Island, SC is a 20 min. drive to Hunting Island beach, Parris Island, and MCAS, as well as a 5 min. drive to Historic Downtown Beaufort.
-You’ll adore our place!
-We have converted our in-law suite into a beautiful vacation rental.
+Our giant one-room studio apartment on Lady's Island, SC is a 20 min. drive to Hunting Island beach, Parris Island, and MCAS, as well as a 5 min. drive to Historic Downtown Beaufort.
+You’ll appreciate our place!
+We have converted our in-law suite into a gorgeous vacation rental.
 The neighborhood is peaceful, the room is clean and comfortable, and has all the amenities of home.
 Our place is great for couples, solo adventurers, and business travelers.

 Guests will have a private entrance.
 Appreciate all the activities Historic Beaufort has to offer: